mmartinez335/RF-SDA-System/README.md

 # RF-SDA-System
 ## Building a Doppler-based Space Domain Awareness system using COTS technology and machine learning.

 This repository represents my first step towards a project I have been thinking about pursuing for a while: a localized Space Domain Awareness (SDA) system that tracks the velocity and direction of satellites overhead using the Doppler from their telemetry.
+I am neither an electrical engineer nor a programmer - simply an individual who operates a wide variety of RF equipment often, and has decided to seize on a burning curiosity to know more.

 I intend to use software defined radios (RTL SDR v4 & HackRF) along with antennas suited for amateur satellite telemetry reception.
 The first step is to develop the basic capability to detect and record amateur satellite telemetry.
 Following that, I will work probably the most difficult portion of this project: sensing and utilizing the Doppler effect to determine satellite direction and velocity.
 I will use updated two line element (TLE) codes as my reference data to validate my system.
 After developing a satisfactory Doppler-sensing capability, I intend to train an AI/ML model on this data to further automate the SDA system.